lumirelle/contribute/README.md

 I use [Conventional Commits](https://www.conventionalcommits.org/) for commit messages, which allows the changelog to be auto-generated based on the commits.
 Please read the guide through if you aren't familiar with it already.

-You can also use `commitizen` with `cz-git`, or vscode extension `vivaxy.vscode-conventional-commits` to help you make conventional commits.
+You can also use `czg`, which is a cli tool published on NPM, can help you make conventional commits.

 Only `fix:` and `feat:` will be presented in the changelog.